 6th gear keep the same grip as before, keep the pressure on the gear lever position it to its correct position.

 The controls lesson will show why all the above is so important….get trained by a competent D.V.S.A.
 Professional Driving Instructor.

-As A Grade 6 DVSA instructor this is just so obvious to teach when we train someone new, it is the basics to car control.
+This is just so obvious to teach when we train someone new, it is the basics of car control.

 That’s my job to make the whole driving experience exciting but enjoyable for you.

 Gear parameters and some easily identified animals for reference: